nrz/ylikuutio/README.md

    Higher detail level may be offered for high-end video cards.

 Q: What are the target platforms of Ylikuutio?
-A: Ylikuutio targets Linux, Windows and Android, in this order.
+A: Currently supported target platforms are Linux, MacOS, and Windows.
+   In the future Android and iOS will be supported as well.
    Cross-compiling from Linux to Windows works!
-   Cross-compiling from Linux to Android is not implemented yet.
    Currently only 64-bit environments are supported.

 Q: What graphics APIs Ylikuutio uses?